 Familiar to many and loved by most, hydrangeas are among the most popular shrubs grown in Southern gardens.
 Hydrangea macrophylla comes in a myriad of colors and named varieties.
 This species was introduced into the United States from Japan and China.
 We are somewhat on the same latitude and longitude as these two countries, hence the ease with which we can grow the macrophylla (big-leaf) types.
 As a result, hybridization has produced numerous named varieties that are readily available at most garden centers and nurseries.

-My dear friends Elizabeth and Gene Dean at Wilkerson Mill Gardens specialize in shrubs and offer an amazing selection, which includes my favorite—the blue Mopheads known as General Vicomte de Febraye.
-This variety has been growing on the property here for over sixty years.
-It was here when I began my garden thirty years ago and is still being propagated.
+My dear friends Elizabeth and Gene Dean at Wilkerson Mill Gardens specialize in shrubs and offer an amazing selection, which includes my favorite—the blue mopheads known as ‘Generale Vicomtesse de Vibraye.’
+This variety has been growing on the property here for over 60 years.
+It was here when I began my garden 30 years ago and is still being propagated.

 Types of Hydrangea Flowers